Select Page

 Printmaking Studio

-The Printmaking Studio is equipped with separate washout room for screens, and a large format printer for experimental work in screen-printing and other methodologies.
+The Printmaking Studio is equipped with a separate washout room for screens and a large format printer for experimental work in screen-printing and other methodologies.

 • Apple MAC computer